 - Quota: 1,000 People, application is on a first-come-first-served basis (The organizer reserves the right to amend the quota)

 - Meals: Free light meals will be provided

 - Training: Training details please refer to Training and Preparation

 Training and preparation

 Though Rogaine competition has a number of classes, same rules of scoring is applied.
 Rogainers are advised to familiarize with the scoring system before the competition, master Rogaine’s rules and set their own strategies tactically.

-● No team shall start until the organizers announce the start.
-The event shall finish at the advertised finish time as determined by the organizers’ clock.
-Time Penalty system will be applied.
+● No team shall start before the organiser announcing start.
+The event will finish according to the organiser’s clock.
+Time penalty system will be applied.
 Score will be deducted for every minute or part of a minute late.
-Teams with over due time of more than 30 minutes will not get any score or position.
+Teams finish over 30 minutes than competition time will not get any score or position.

-● This is a Score Event.
+● This is a score event.
 You can take the check points in any order.
-Each check point carries a certain score.
+Each check point carries certain score.

-● A team’s score shall be the value of the check points visited and correctly verified by the Organizer, less any penalties.
+● A team’s score include check points score which will be verified by organiser, less penalties.
 The team with the highest score will be the winner.
-In case there are same scores, winner will be the one with less competition time.
+If two teams get the same score, the team with less competition time will be the winner.

 1. Where is the start point and end point?